 The Sonoran pronghorn has been listed as a federally endangered species since 1967.
-Sonoran pronghorn historically occurred throughout most of southwestern Arizona, northwestern Sonora, and portions of southeastern California and northeastern Baja California.
-Presently, Sonoran pronghorn only occupy approximately 12% of their historical range in Arizona and Sonora (USFWS 2016a).
 Although methods and geographic study areas used to estimate the Sonoran pronghorn population have varied over time, estimates from 1925 through 1991 indicate that relatively low numbers of Sonoran pronghorn (approximately 50 to 150 animals) were present in southwestern Arizona.
 Sonoran pronghorn, however, were more abundant prior to European settlement (USFWS 2016b).
 The area of Sonoran pronghorn distribution has become smaller over the years as a result of habitat loss and fragmentation (USFWS 2016b).
 In 1992, AZGFD initiated regular biennial aerial surveys of the Sonoran pronghorn population.
 Based on these surveys, the modern U.S. population peaked at an estimated 282 animals in 1994, and the population low was estimated at 21 to 33 animals in 2002 after a severe drought.

-The Sonoran pronghorn's current range in Arizona includes portions of BMGR East (Figure 7-4) and BMGR West (Figure 7-5).
-The USAF and USMC are members of, actively participate in, and financially support the Sonoran pronghorn Recovery Plan.
-Both entities implement the actions of the Sonoran Pronghorn Recovery Team.
-Led by the USFWS, the recovery team generally consists of representatives from the Luke AFB, MCAS Yuma, YPG, AZGFD, NPS (from Organ Pipe Cactus NM), BLM (from the Lower Sonoran Field Office), UofA, Commission for Ecology and Sustainable Development of the State of Sonora (Mexico), National Commission for Protected Natural Areas (Mexico), Phoenix and Los Angeles Zoos, Customs and Border Protection, and the Tohono O'odham Nation.
+The Sonoran pronghorn's current range includes portions of BMGR East (Figure 7-4) and BMGR West (Figure 7-5).
+The USAF and USMC actively participate in and financially support the Sonoran pronghorn Recovery Plan and the actions of the Sonoran Pronghorn Recovery Team.
+Led by the USFWS, the recovery team generally consists of representatives from the Luke AFB, MCAS Yuma, AZGFD, NPS (from Organ Pipe Cactus NM), BLM (from the Lower Sonoran Field Office), Arizona State University, UofA, Commission for Ecology and Sustainable Development of the State of Sonora (Mexico), National Commission for Protected Natural Areas (Mexico), Phoenix and Los Angeles Zoos, Customs and Border Protection, and the Tohono O'odham Nation.